Garlic Herb Butter Roast Turkey recipe is succulent and tender on the inside with a golden, buttery skin and so much flavour!

 WHAT TEMPERATURE TO COOK A TURKEY

-For extra crispy skin, broil for a further 10-15 minutes, keeping your eye on it so it doesn’t burn.
+For extra crispy skin, broil in the last 5-10 minutes of cook time, keeping your eye on it so it doesn’t burn.

 HOW LONG TO COOK A TURKEY

-Cooking time will vary depending on three things:
+Cooking time varies depending on a few things:

 - Your oven.